Fuechs/eisdrache/docs/intro.md

-# Introduction to Eisdrache
+# Introduction to Wyvern

 This introduction is heavily inspired by the [original LLVM tutorial](https://llvm.org/docs/tutorial/).
 It starts at Chapter 3, so follow the original tutorial first and then continue here.
 The full code can be viewed [here](intro.cpp).

-## Kaleidoscope: Implementing a Language with Eisdrache
+## Kaleidoscope: Implementing a Language with Wyvern

 * [Chapter I — Kaleidoscope Introduction and Lexer](https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/LangImpl01.html)
 * [Chapter II — Implementing a Parser and AST](https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/LangImpl02.html)